EudiaApentsui/alx-system_engineering-devops/0x00-shell_basics/README.md

 create a symbolic link

 script that copies HTML files

+move all files beginning with an uppercase letter to the directory /tmp/u